microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/conversationmemberroleupdatedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the details of an event message about conversation member role updated.
-This message is generated when the role of a member in a channel or a team has been updated.
+This message is generated when the role of a member in a channel or a team is updated.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).